LeBzul/Navigation/README.md

 # Navigation

-- Simplifies UIViewController instantiation using only the controller's StoryboardID.
+- Simplifies UIViewController instantiation using only the controller StoryboardID.
-- Check the existence of a UIViewController in the project thanks to its StoryboardID
+- Check the existence of a UIViewController in the project with the controller StoryboardID
+- Return list name (file name) of Storyboard in project
+- Return list name (StoryboardID) of UIViewController in project

 ## Installation